andferrari/muffin.jl/README.md

 * Wavelets.jl : package for fast wavelet transforms.
 * HDF5.jl : for writing JLD ("Julia data") variables.
 * GHF.jl : generation of Gaussian homogeneous spatial field.
-* PyPlot.jl : provides a Julia interface to the Matplotlib plotting library
+* PyPlot.jl : provides a Julia interface to the Matplotlib plotting library.

 The installation is as simple as :